-- These studies will evaluate potential impacts from these improvements on the surrounding environment and explore ways to minimize or avoid those impacts.
+- Environmental review is underway.
+The project team is evaluating potential impacts these improvements may have on the surrounding environment and exploring ways to minimize or avoid those impacts.

 Why is WSDOT

 applying federal high speed rail funds to extend siding track at the south end of the Port of Kalama?

 More shipments coming in and out of the Port of Kalama have created a major rail line chokepoint through the Port, slowing down passenger rail traffic.

 WSDOT will contract with railroad owner BNSF to extend approximately one mile of siding track near the south end of the Port of Kalama.
 Crews will also upgrade switch components in the tracks to allow Amtrak Cascades trains to maintain more consistent speeds through the area.

 Extending the siding track, along with other improvements, allows freight trains to move off the main line tracks more quickly - resulting in fewer delays to Amtrak Cascades passenger trains.

 Reduced congestion and reduced passenger/freight rail conflicts improves reliability for both, allowing for better movement of people and goods through the corridor.